-- Your child's progress is continually monitored by his/her class teacher. - His/her progress is reviewed formally every half term in pupil progress meetings, with the senior leadership team, and an assessment judgement is made for reading, writing and maths. - At the end of each key stage (Reception, Year 2 and Year 6) all children are required to be formally assessed (Early Learning Goals for EYFS, or Standard Assessment Tests (SATS) in KS1 and KS2.
-This is something the government requires all schools to do and the results are published nationally. - Children who either have an EHCP or are on the SEND register will have IEPs which are reviewed regularly. - Children with EHCPs have formal annual reviews and informal reviews each term. - At the start of any intervention a child will be assessed for a baseline score.
+- Your child's progress is continually monitored by his/her class teacher. - His/her progress is reviewed formally every half term in pupil progress meetings, with the senior leadership team, and an assessment judgement is made for reading, writing and maths. - Additionally, the Inclusion Leads meet with the teaching team of each cohort termly.
+This gives the opportunity to update any necessary provision and ensure a consistent team approach. - At the end of each key stage (Reception, Year 2 and Year 6) all children are required to be formally assessed (Early Learning Goals for EYFS, or Standard Assessment Tests (SATS) in KS1 and KS2.
+This is something the government requires all schools to do and the results are published nationally. - Children who either have an EHCP or for those with a high level of need will have IEPs which are reviewed termly. - Children with EHCPs have either a formal annual reviews or informal reviews each term.
+For pupils in the EYFS with an EHCP, have two formal annual reviews. - At the start of any intervention a child will be assessed for a baseline score.
 This will then be measured again at the end of the intervention (usually 6 weeks).
 The impact of the intervention will be evaluated and a decision made as to whether the intervention is to end, or continued with revised targets.